Defining Producer Price Index (PPI) for Forex Traders

 As PPI provides insight into what is happening with price, the ultimate tell-tale sign that the economy is under pressure is how much the consumer is paying.
 More on this later when we cover our next topic represented by the consumer price index (CPI).

-How to use Producer Price Index in FX Trading
+How to use PPI in FX Trading

 Traders focus on percentage changes.
 They distinguish between the level of prices and the rate of increase.
 If the rate of increase declines but remains positive, prices are still increasing